 Rotate the center ring upward on the electronic speed control lever to turn the system ON.
-The Cruise Indicator Light in the instrument cluster will illuminate.
+The Cruise Indicator Light in the Instrument Cluster Display will illuminate.
 To turn the system OFF, rotate the center ring upward a second time.
 The Cruise Indicator Light will turn off.
 The system should be turned off when not in use.